The little girl was playing in the backyard.

 Without waiting for a response, she ended the call and turned around.

 The old lady is sitting at the edge of her bed, mumbling something.
-Nowadays, that’s what she mostly does all day, when she’s not sleeping.
+Nowadays, that’s all she does most of the day when she’s not sleeping.
 She recently turned seventy but looks a decade older than that, and quite frail.
 She has wrinkles all over her skin, looking like ancient canyons.
 Sunlight falling on her through the east-side window made impressive shadows.

 Presently, the old lady is stooped over an antique box held in her lap.